dbousque/posix-semaphore/README.md

   - `strict` : If set to false, `acquire`, `release` and `close` won't fail if the semaphore is already acquired/released/closed.
 Default : true
   - `closeOnExit` : If true, the semaphore will be closed on process exit (uncaughtException, SIGINT, normal exit).
 Default : true
   - `debug` : Prints useful information.
 Default : false
-  - `silent` : Some information is printed with `closeOnExit`=true and when native calls fait.
+  - `silent` : Some information is printed with `closeOnExit`=true and when native calls fail.
 Allows you to disable that behavior.
 Default : false
   - `retryOnEintr` : If `sem_wait` fails with `EINTR` (usually it's due to a SIGINT signal being fired on CTRL-C), try to acquire the lock again.
 Default : false

 #### `sem.acquire()`